The blog serves as a guide to understanding Arnold’s split and the training methodologies that Arnold Schwarzenegger followed during his prime.

 - Reverse crunch: 5 x 25

-The Arnold split would be incomplete without discussing the lower body.
+The Arnold Blueprint would be incomplete without discussing the lower body.
 Arnold praised the basic barbell squat as a key move for developing powerful legs.

 Now that you’ve given your legs a solid workout with squats, it’s time to switch to some single-leg exercises like lunges, intending to stretch your glutes.